Caesar the Conqueror (1962)

 In 58 BC Caesar has conquered Gaul and set his sights on Britain.
 However after freeing a prisoner named Vercingetorix, Caesar accidentally provides the resistance with a natural leader.
 He brings together the various tribes and they fight repeatedly with the Romans inflicting many defeats.
 In Rome the senate dismisses his request for more troops, not wanting to expend soldiers on a campaign that they suspect is just Caesar seeking personal glory.
 Caesar is recalled to Rome to explain his actions but instead passes secretly through the mountains and returns to Gaul looking to lead the campaign against Vercingetorix.

-The film does open well, with the political wrangling in the Senate and some decent characterisation, but it soon looses its way, becoming very episodic and hard to follow - interesting scenes such as Caesar and a small group crossing the mountains to sneak into Gaul has enough storyline potential to last a whole film, but is rushed over and what there is seems completely unnecessary to the plot - in contrast, many important elements of the story such as his meeting up with the rest of the armies after crossing the mountains, are told only in coversation and not seen.
-By the end the film has noticably lost its way with poor characterisation making many scenes confusing, while the ending is particularly abrupt.
+The film does open well, with the political wrangling in the Senate and some decent characterisation, but it soon loses its way, becoming very episodic and hard to follow - an interesting sequence, Caesar and a small group crossing the mountains to sneak into Gaul, has enough storyline potential to last a whole film but is rushed over leaving only a few detached scenes that seem completely unnecessary to the plot - in contrast some important elements of the story such as his meeting up with the rest of the armies after crossing the mountains are told only in coversation and not seen.
+The script really falls apart towards the ending, with poor characterisation making many scenes confusing, while the ending is particularly abrupt.

-Little known director Tanio Boccia doesn't do too well - while the dialogue scenes are adequately helmed, the fight and battle scenes look tepid and are often very confusing with jarring editing.
+Little known director Tanio Boccia doesn't do too well - while the dialogue scenes are adequately helmed, the fight and battle scenes look tepid and are often very confusing thanks to jarring editing.
 The Roman costumes all look good but the Gallic warriors have a strange mix of costumes, some of which look positively Mongolian.
-Unusually this production was helmed in Jugoslavia rather than the normal Spanish locations and the landscape looks suitably French.
+Unusually this production was helmed in rural Jugoslavia rather than the normal Spanish desert locations and so the landscape looks suitably French.
 The soundtrack is a good mix of horns and drums that in particular really suits the battle scenes.

-Cameron Mitchell is one of the small group of American actors who appeared in several European films during the 1960s and his performance here is typically strong.
+Cameron Mitchell is one of the select group of American actors who made a career in European films during the sixties and his performance here is typically strong.
 Looking noticably aged he seems to be really enjoying himself in the role and is probably one of the best elements of the film, a change to his usual 'strong silent type' performances.
 A young looking Rik Battaglia and the pleasantly buxom Dominique Wilms play the Gallic resistance well.

 With some rather tepid direction and a none-too impressive storyline, this Historical Peplum would have nothing to recommend it, except for the always enjoyable sight of Cameron Mitchell in full flow as Caesar.
 Peplum fans might want to seek this one out and it is certainly one for fans of Mitchell but not generally recommended.